theirc/airbel/src/_projects/pop-up-learning.md

       https://docs.google.com/document/d/1c64NHs-rg4EJth-B_dx-CxBHacjbJ5rBM5PCYewRPeI/edit?usp=sharing
     link_title:
     description_markdown: >-
-      The Pop Up Learning pilot launched in Cox’s Bazaar, Bangladesh, aiming to reach 600 kids of all ages.
+      The Pop-Up Learning pilot launched in Cox’s Bazaar, Bangladesh, aiming to reach 600 kids of all ages.
 Children will learn on tablets in their homes and in community centers.
   - date: 2019-05-01 00:00:00